linozen/exocortex/content/refs/python-for-everybody.md

     print("Attribute", item["x"])
 ```

-In the above example, `json.loads()` is a python list which (by virtue
+In the above example, `json.loads()` is a python list which (by virtue of being
-of being iterable) you can traverse by using a `for` loop.
+iterable) you can traverse by using a `for` loop.

-While there is a trend towards JSON in web services since it maps
+While there is a trend towards JSON in web services since it maps cleanly onto
-cleanly onto native dtat structures in many programming languages, there
+native dtat structures in many programming languages, there are some
-are some applications (such as word processors) where XML retains its
+applications (such as word processors) where XML retains its advantage as a more
-advantage as a more self-describing but complex data structure.
+self-describing but complex data structure.

-#### Application Programming Interfaces (APIs) {#application-programming-interfaces--apis}
+#### Application Programming Interfaces (APIs)

 You can now exchange data between applications via HTTP, XML or JSON.
+The next
-The next step would be to describe a "contract" between different
-applications for the data exchange.
-These application-to-application
+step would be to describe a "contract" between different applications for the
-contracts are called Application Programming Interfaces (APIs).
-Say, you
+data exchange.
+These application-to-application contracts are called Application
-want to access data about user interaction in certain subreddits.
-In
+Programming Interfaces (APIs).
+Say, you want to access data about user
-this case, you would have to stick to the usage specified in Reddit's
+interaction in certain subreddits.
+In this case, you would have to stick to the
-documentation of its API.
+usage specified in Reddit's documentation of its API.

-The course text gives two examples of API usage (Google Maps and
+The course text gives two examples of API usage (Google Maps and Twitter) that I
-Twitter) that I did not find particularly interesting which is why I
+did not find particularly interesting which is why I left them out and directly
-left them out and directly went to the exercises in the autograder.
+went to the exercises in the autograder.

-## Databases {#databases}
+## Databases

-### Object-Oriented Programming (OOP) {#object-oriented-programming--oop}
+### Object-Oriented Programming (OOP)

-#### Managing Larger Programs {#managing-larger-programs}
+#### Managing Larger Programs

-As programs grow in size and complexity, good segmentation of its parts
+As programs grow in size and complexity, good segmentation of its parts becomes
-becomes more important.
-In a way, OOP is a way to arrange code enabling
+more important.
+In a way, OOP is a way to arrange code enabling you to focus on
-you to focus on its 50 lines that do the particular thing that's
-interesting to you or needs fixing while ignoring the other 999,950
+its 50 lines that do the particular thing that's interesting to you or needs
-lines of code that do something else.
+fixing while ignoring the other 999,950 lines of code that do something else.

-#### Using Objects {#using-objects}
+#### Using Objects

-Turns out, you have been using objects all the time while constructing
+Turns out, you have been using objects all the time while constructing Python
-Python programs:
+programs:

 ```python
 stuff = list()  # 1